 Emily joins the USGLC from Quorum, where she worked on the Customer Success Team to teach users Quorum’s tracking, analytics, and targeting tools for legislative tracking, stakeholder engagement, and grassroots advocacy.
-Previously, Emily designed graphics, planned events, and researched human rights issues in China as a communications intern at the US-Asia Institute.
+Previously, Emily designed graphics, planned events, and researched policy issues in China as a communications intern at the US-Asia Institute.
 She has worked in various international nonprofits and think tanks in both her native Hong Kong and in the United States.
 Emily earned a bachelor’s degree in International Affairs and History from Emory University.

 If the world learned anything from the SARS epidemic, it is that in order to counter a viral disease, a coordination of the world’s finest medical institutions and brightest minds is quintessential.
 As the number of confirmed cases climbs with each passing day, the WHO must act swiftly and declare the Coronavirus a public health emergency of international concern.
 While multiple U.S. officials have vowed to support Chinese efforts to combat the epidemic, and are monitoring the situation closely, the U.S. government must also consider backing up its words by funding programs dedicated to fighting global epidemics.